ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

   <span style="white-space: nowrap;">from Michael Kashin.</span>
   Have you tried working with Go and eBPF, and are you getting confused by the multiple libraries offering to help manage the programs and the maps?
-  Libbpfgo, goebpf, gobpf, cilium/ebpf are several possibilities, wrapping around different components (or in pure Go for the last one).
-This post aims at disambiguate those distinct libraries, and explains how to write, manage and ship a simple program with the cilium/ebpf library.
+  Libbpfgo, goebpf, gobpf, cilium/ebpf are several possibilities.
+The first three wrap around different components, whereas cilium/ebpf has a pure Go implementation.
+This post aims at disambiguate those distinct libraries, and explains how to write, manage, and ship a simple program with the cilium/ebpf library.
 The program, [xdp-xconnect](https://github.com/networkop/xdp-xconnect), cross-connects different Linux interfaces and redirects packets with XDP.